 ICEA believes that as teachers, certified childbirth educators are continually educating themselves and learning from their clients.
 Recertification validates commitment to the profession and ensures the continuation of receiving the benefits of ICEA affiliation.

 During each three-year period of certification, the certified childbirth educator is expected to work towards completion of the recertification requirements.
 The requirements are as follows:

 - Obtain a minimum of 24 Continuing Education Credits

-The application and fee must be submitted by the recertification expiration date.
-Upon completion of the recertification requirements and payment of the recertification fee, the educator will be considered ICEA certified for another three years and will be provided with a three-year ICEA membership.
+The application and fee must be submitted by the certification expiration date.
+Upon completion of the recertification requirements and payment of the recertification fee, the childbirth educator will be considered ICEA certified for another three years and will have access to ICEA Benefits for the duration of their certification.

-ICEA will send the newly recertified educator a formal certificate via email indicating status as an ICEA Certified Childbirth Educator, ICCE.
+Within 15 business days of receipt of completed recertification application, ICEA will send the newly recertified childbirth educator a formal certificate via email indicating status as an ICEA Certified Childbirth Educator, ICCE.

 ICCEs who encounter serious difficulties during their certification period and cannot complete the recertification requirements on time may apply for an extension of the application deadline or inactive status.